Noradf/noradf-cli/README.md

     noradf install mymodule --force

-Creates a noradf module with prompting
+Creates a noradf module in a Noradf Application with prompting

     noradf module

-Creates a noradf module
+Creates a noradf module in a Noradf Application

     noradf module mymodule

+Creates a noradf module in a Noradf Application with prompting

+    noradf module-dev

+Create a noradf module for development

+    noradf module-dev mymodule

+Install a npm package in a developing module

+    noradf module-dev -n npmModule

+Install a bower package in a developing module

+    noradf module-dev -b bowerModule